Browse by Medical Category

 Dr. Mejia cares for people living with Parkinson's disease and other movement disorders.
 Her research focuses on developing interventions to allow everyone to experience timely neurologic diagnoses, excellent neurology care, and optimal health.

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Nicte I. Mejia, M.D.
-M.P.H. is Assistant Professor of Neurology at Massachusetts General Hospital and Harvard Medical School, and the MGH Neurology Director of Diversity, Inclusion and Community Health Initiatives.
+Nicte I. Mejia, MD MPH is Assistant Professor of Neurology at Harvard Medical School, and Director of Neurology Community Health, Diversity and Inclusion Initiatives at Massachusetts General Hospital.
 Dr. Mejia was born in Guatemala of Mexican and Salvadorian parents.
-She obtained Neurology and Movement Disorders subspecialty training at Massachusetts General Hospital and Brigham & Women's Hospital, as well as a degree of Master of Public Health from Harvard University.
-Dr. Mejia cares for a culturally diverse group of people with Parkinson disease and other movement disorders.
-She conducts health services research to develop creative, collaborative, and scientifically-founded interventions that could improve neurology care globally.
-Her research is particularly important for minority and non-English speaking patients as they often face greater challenges towards obtaining the best possible health and quality of life.
-Dr. Mejia's research has been funded by the American Academy of Neurology Foundation, the Rappaport Foundation, Harvard Medical School, and Harvard School of Public Health.
+She grew up in Mexico where she graduated medical school with Honors from the Monterrey Institute of Technology.
+Dr. Mejia obtained Neurology and Movement Disorders subspecialty training at Massachusetts General Hospital and Brigham and Women's Hospital, as well as a degree of Master of Public Health from Harvard University.
+Dr. Mejia cares for a culturally diverse group of people living with Parkinson's disease and other movement disorders.
+She conducts health services research to develop interventions that improve neurology care for everyone.
+Her research is particularly important for non-English speaking and other minority patients as they often face greater challenges to access neurology care and have optimal neurological health.
+Dr. Mejia's research has been funded by the American Brain Foundation, the Rappaport Foundation, Harvard Medical School, the National Parkinson Foundation, the Patient Centered Outcomes Institute, and the National Institutes of Health.

 In General awards and honors: March 22, 2013